slidevjs/container/README.md

 > The tag syntax is as follows `username`/`image_name`:`version`
 > *`username` is mandatory only if you want to push to remote registry*

+### LICENSE

+This repository is licensed under the MIT license